samir-plusb/honeybee-1/docs/mailing.md

 ```

 To create a Honeybee mail message you instantiate a `Honeybee\Core\Mail\Message`
 and set the fields you like.
-The following create a text only email that has to
+The following creates a text only email that has
-recipients and a return path set for bounce handling:
+two recipients and a return path set for bounce handling:

 ```php
 $mail = new Message();